Abdelrahman Fawzy: Managerial career

-In 1956, Fawzy became the first ever manager in the history of Egyptian football to manage two clubs at the same time as he managed Ghazl El Mahalla, playing in the Egyptian Second Division at that time, alongside him managing Zamalek.
-He led Ghazl El Mahalla, in that season, to their first ever promotion to the Egyptian Premier League.
-He then resigned from his position at Ghazl El Mahalla, after only one season with them, as well as his position at Zamalek after 10 years of managing the team, making him the longest-serving manager in the history of Zamalek.
-With Zamalek, Fawzy won the Egypt Cup 2 times (1952, 1955) and the Cairo League 5 times (1946–47, 1948–49, 1950–51, 1951–52, 1952–53), a total of seven titles, making him the most successful manager in the history of Zamalek.
-In 1957, Fawzy became the first manager of the Saudi Arabia national football team, after the establishment of the team in 1956, and he stayed with them for 5 years until 1962.
-In 1960, while managing the Saudi Arabia national football team, Fawzy became the manager of Egyptian club El Sekka El Hadid, he stayed with them for only one season, leaving in 1961.
+In 1956, Fawzy became the first manager in the history of Egyptian football to manage two clubs at the same time, when he managed Ghazl El Mahalla, playing in the Egyptian Second Division at that time, alongside him managing Zamalek.
+He led Ghazl El Mahalla, in that season, to their first promotion to the Egyptian Premier League.
+He resigned from his position as Ghazl El Mahalla manager, after one season, he also resigned from his post with Zamalek after 10 years of managing the team, making him the longest-serving manager in the history of Zamalek to date.
+With Zamalek, Fawzy won the Egypt Cup 2 times (1952, 1955) and the Cairo League 5 times (1946–47, 1948–49, 1950–51, 1951–52, 1952–53), a total of seven titles, making him the most successful manager in the history of the club.
+In 1957, Fawzy became the first manager of the Saudi Arabia national football team, after the establishment of the team in 1956, and he kept this position for 5 years until 1962.
+In 1960, while managing the Saudi Arabia national football team, Fawzy worked as the manager of Egyptian club El Sekka El Hadid, he worked only for one season until 1961.
 After leaving the Saudi Arabia national football team in 1962, Fawzy took a 13 years hiatus, before coming back to manage El Sekka El Hadid for one more season in 1975.
-After that, Fawzy retired from football altogether.
+After that single season, Fawzy retired from football altogether.